cristianoliveira/awesome4girls/README.md

   - [RailsGirls Summer of Code](http://railsgirlssummerofcode.org/)

-    Getting more women into Open Source!
+    Getting more women into Open Source.

 ### UX
 ([Go to top](#awesome4girls--))